Diane Garnick: Wall Street career

 Garnick is a plan sponsor and pension advocate focusing most of her research on issues surrounding how companies and public entities can fulfill the retirement promises made to employees during their work lives and how individuals can plan for their retirement.
 Her work on hedging risks in the portfolios of plan sponsors is used throughout the world.

 Television

 Diane makes regular appearances on CNBC, Fox and Bloomberg TV.

 Philanthropy

 Garnick served on the State University of New York (SUNY) Scholarship Committee.
 In that role she helps to ensure that the funds she received as a student will be available to help future students.

-Garnick served on the Investment Committee of CHRISTUS Health, a foundation focused on providing medical care to underinsured patients.
+Garnick served on the Investment Committee of Christus Health, a foundation focused on providing medical care to underinsured patients.

 Garnick is supportive of charities that advance the welfare of children, especially direct support to children who are economically challenged.

 Garnick was named A Champion for Children by the Council for Unity.

 Garnick was honored for her work with domestic abuse survivors by Take Higher Ground.

 Personal

-Garnick is married and lives in Greenwich, CT.
+Garnick is married and lives in Greenwich, Connecticut.